CRIMINOLOGY WITH PSYCHOLOGY BSc (Hons)

 Semester 1

-This module provides students with the opportunity to explore the interdependence between feelings and human behaviour.
+Explore the interdependence between feelings and human behaviour.
 The module is organised into three distinct themes, relationships, mood and sensations.
-Within each theme a range of topics will be explored drawing on theory and research from biological, developmental, evolutionary, cross-cultural, cognitive and social psychology.
+Within each theme a range of topics will be discussed, drawing on theory and research from biological, developmental, evolutionary, cross-cultural, cognitive, and social psychology.
 Individual differences will be a key perspective in this module.
+This module assesses the following BPS core domain(s): Biological psychology, Developmental Psychology, Individual Differences, Social psychology.

 Semester 2

-This module provides an opportunity for students to work in settings related to their studies and, more generally, gain meaningful workplace experience in which to apply their social science learning.
-It will also reinforce their studies through the application and integration of relevant workplace experience into the academic context.
-Voluntary and community sector organisations, charities and most political organisations are particularly suitable for work placements, although much can also be learned from placements in commercial settings.
-Students are required to consult with the module coordinator to identify an appropriate organisation in which to carry out their work placement. - Youth, Crime and Delinquency
+This is your opportunity to work in settings related to your studies and, more generally, gain meaningful workplace experience (60 hours) to apply learning as part of the degree.
+It will also reinforce your studies through the application and integration of relevant workplace experience into the academic context.
+Voluntary and community sector organisations, charities and most political organisations are particularly suitable for work experience although much can also be learned from internal and external work experience opportunities available for students.
+The latter will provide you with sector specific experience or an opportunity to apply transferable skills in practice.

-This module will provide you with the opportunity to explore a number of the major concepts, theories and methods encountered in understanding how and why we behave in the ways we do when in the presence of other humans.
+This module will give you the opportunity to explore a number of the major concepts, theories and methods encountered in understanding how and why we behave in the ways we do when in the presence of other humans.
 The focus of this module is to understand what psychologists have contributed to understanding our social behaviours according to the real, imagined or implied presence of other individuals.
-The module focuses on those approaches that have been used to examine a) whether we are social beings and why, b) what the ‘social’ brain looks like, c) which mechanisms have been used to explain how we interact with the implied, real or imagined presence of others, d) how culture affects our social interactions, and e) how group membership affects our social behaviours.
+You will examine whether we are actually are social beings and why, what the ‘social’ brain looks like, which mechanisms have been used to explain how we interact with the implied, real or imagined presence of others, how culture affects our social interactions, and how group membership affects our social behaviours.

 Semester 1